RadioPotin/snowcrash42/level14/Ressources/README.md

 We call that a *stripped binary*.

-We must find a way to go deeper in our debug to find a possible solution and optain our flag.
+We must find a way to go deeper in our debug to find a possible solution and obtain our flag.

 ## Attempt 1